JakubMlocek/CTF/CONSULT_IT_CTF_2022/README.md

 ## Folder 3:
-* In chat we found out that PIN to DYM242 is a data of birth of Damian.
+* Flag 1: In chat we found out that PIN to DYM242 is a data of birth of Damian.
 We can grab it from his pesel.
+Hint for the format is in `DYM242` (DDYYYYMM) so `06200202` is the pin.
+We get our Flag: `CIT{DYM_DONE_BOSS}`

 ## Folder 4:
 * Flag 1: Name of the cat is mentioned in chat as "Mr Link".
 Looking througth the photos we found a cat with LINCOLN cup below. `Licoln` is a password for folder 4 and flag hidden in `osint_reward.txt` is FLAG: `CIT{0sINTisYourP0wer!}`